Loom is configured through a YAML file (loom.yml) with environment-variable overrides layered on

 keystorePath: "keystore.jceks"

-keystorePassword: "change-me"
+keystorePassword: "change-me" # generated if omitted

 tokenExpirationTime: 3600